-Weinhold et al. (2016) reported clinical outcomes of GEP testing in relation to treatment type for subgroups of patients (n = 1,217) with multiple myeloma (MM) who participated in the University of Arkansas for Medical Sciences Total Therapy (TT) trials.
+Weinhold et al. (2016) reported clinical outcomes of gene expression profiling (GEP) in relation to treatment type for subgroups of individuals (n = 1,217) with multiple myeloma (MM) who participated in the University of Arkansas for Medical Sciences Total Therapy (TT) trials.
 Using log-rank tests for GEP data, the researchers identified 70 genes linked to early disease-related death.
-The UAMS GEP70 risk score is based on the ratio of the mean expression level of up-regulated to down-regulated genes among the 70 genes.
-Most up-regulated genes are located on chromosome 1g, and many down-regulated genes map to chromosome 1p.
-The predictor enabled the reliable identification of patients with shorter durations of complete remission, event-free survival, and overall survival that constitute 10-15% of newly diagnosed MM patients.
-The authors' reported that impact of treatment differs between molecular subtypes of MM and that GEP gives important information that can help in clinical decision-making and treatment selection.
-Future studies should address whether strategies maximizing exposure to proteasome-inhibitors can further improve outcome in the MS subgroup.
-The authors' note that comparison of GEP data of multiple paired samples showed differences in risk signatures, indicating the co-existence of HiR and LoR subclones (manuscript in preparation).
-Possibly, cells of a LoR subclone were collected at relapse in these patients. the addition of thalidomide significantly improved outcome of LoR cases from maintenance and that outcome of LoR was improved further by the addition of bortezomib.
-The authors comment that they could not detect a significant improvement for HiR cases, but this may be due to a lack of statistical power.
+The UAMS GEP70 risk score is based on the ratio of the mean expression level of upregulated to down-regulated genes among the 70 genes.
+Most up-regulated genes are located on chromosome 1q, and many down-regulated genes map to chromosome 1p.
+The risk-predicting test enabled the reliable identification of individuals with shorter durations of complete remission, event-free survival, and overall survival that constitute 10-15% of individuals with newly diagnosed MM.
+The authors indicated that impact of treatment differs between molecular subtypes of MM and state that GEP gives important information that can help in clinical decision-making and treatment selection.
+They go on to recommend future studies investigating additional molecular approaches such as optical genome mapping and long-range whole genome sequencing.

-Peterson et al. (2015) conducted a study to determine the clinical utility and diagnostic yield, plus examine the rationale, of including microarray analysis in the diagnosis of hematological neoplasias.
-Twenty-seven patients with hematological malignancies were evaluated by chromosome analysis, FISH and CGH or CGH+SNP arrays.
-Nearly 90% of chromosome abnormalities found in the patients were also identified by microarray.
-Of 183 CNVs found, 52% were additional anomalies that were not found by routine cytogenetics or FISH.
-65% were < 10 Mb in size.
-Balanced rearrangements were not found by microarray, but of 19 rearrangements that appeared "balanced" by routine cytogenetics, 7 had alterations found by microarray at the breakpoints.
-The authors concluded that CGH provided clinicians with advantages in identification of cryptic imbalances and clonal abnormalities in non-dividing cells with poor chromosome morphology and therefore had potential to be integrated as a patient management tool.
+Peterson et al. (2015) conducted a study to assess the clinical utility and diagnostic yield of microarray analysis for use in diagnosing individuals with hematological neoplasias.
+Twenty-seven individuals with hematological malignancies were evaluated by chromosome analysis, FISH and CGH, or CGH+SNP arrays.
+Nearly 90% of chromosome abnormalities detected by FISH/karyotype were also identified by microarray.
+Of 183 acquired copy number alterations found, 52% were additional anomalies that were not found by routine cytogenetics or FISH and 30% of these were in genomic regions with significant diagnostic/prognostic implications.
+Sixty-five percent of cryptic alterations found were < 10 Mb in size and approximately 30% were > 20 Mb.
+Balanced rearrangements are not identifiable by microarray technology, but of 19 rearrangements that appeared "balanced" by routine cytogenetics, 7 had alterations found by microarray at the breakpoints.
+The authors concluded that CGH can provide clinicians with advantages in identification of cryptic imbalances and clonal abnormalities in non-dividing cells with poor chromosome morphology and therefore, has potential to be integrated as a clinical management tool for individuals with hematological malignancies.

-Laurie et al. (2014) compared the SNP array results of 278 symptomatic CLL patients with > 50,000 subjects from the GENEVA consortium of genome wide association studies, which analyzed people with a range of medical conditions and healthy controls.
-The CLL patients were also analyzed by FISH to determine performance and concordance between the SNP array and FISH.
-When a parameter of 20% abnormal cells was used as a cutoff, the concordance rate between the SNP array and FISH was 98.9%.
-The array found 8.4% of cases with UPD which cannot be detected by FISH.
-In 214 CLL patients with SNP results, 1,112 genetic anomalies were found, of which 628 were considered acquired.
-This was a higher percentage and anomalies were unique in the CLL group when compared to the GENEVA cohort and suggests that late stage CLL has recurrent acquired anomalies that do not occur in precursor conditions or in the general population.
+Laurie et al. (2014) compared the SNP array results of 278 individuals with symptomatic chronic lymphocytic leukemia (CLL) with > 50,000 subjects from the GENEVA consortium of genome wide association studies, which analyzed participants with a range of medical conditions along with healthy controls.
+Those with CLL were also analyzed by FISH to determine performance and concordance between the SNP array and FISH.
+When a parameter of > 20% abnormal cells was used as a cutoff for positive results, the concordance rate between the SNP array and FISH was 98.9%.
+The array found 8.4% of cases with acquired uniparental disomies (aUPD) which cannot be detected by FISH.
+In 214 individuals with CLL for whom SNP results were obtained, 1,112 genetic anomalies were found, of which 628 were considered acquired.
+This was a higher percentage and anomalies were unique in the CLL group when compared to the GENEVA cohort, suggesting that late stage CLL has recurrent acquired anomalies that do not occur in precursor conditions or in the general population.
 The clinical significance of this finding is not clear, however, SNP based array was demonstrated to be a valid analysis tool.